 Kongotomo Yoroshiku Onegaishimasu

-You will often see Yoroshiku Onegaishimasu being used as a form of request, in favor of having the other person do it for you.
-And Yoroshiku Onegaishimasu is just a more polite way of asking for it.
+Many times you will see Yoroshiku Onegaishimasu being used as a way of request, a favor for the other to do for you.
+And Yoroshiku Onegaishimasu is precisely a more polite way to ask for that.

 ~をよろしくお願いできますか? (お願いします)